jobbflykt/x509-mode/README.md

 is considered.
 If no PEM region is found, either around point or in buffer, then the buffer is assumed to be DER encoded.

 There is special command, `x509-swoop`, that has different semantics than those above.
 It searches the whole buffer for _all_ recognized PEM regions and parses them one by one.
 The output of all regions are sent to the same buffer.
 The result buffer does not have the capabilities of a normal `x509-buffer`.
-There is no way to edit command line argument, toggle to `x509-asn1-mode` or move to next/previous region. `x509-swoop` intended to be used on PEM-coded certificate chain files.
+There is no way to edit command line argument, toggle to `x509-asn1-mode` or move to next/previous region. `x509-swoop` intended to be used on PEM-coded certificate chain files but work in files with various PKI resources.

     M-x x509-swoop